Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 • Intrapersonal

-Environmental factors, education, and experiences significantly influence cognitive performance and test outcomes.
+Environmental influences, educational background, and personal experiences significantly affect cognitive performance and testing results.

 • Traumatic brain injuries